How To Build A Lego Table To Store Lego And Duplo

 Are You Drowning In Lego And Duplo?
 Here’s How We Built A Portable Lego Table

 Here’s how we build a Lego table…If your house is anything like our house – which I imagine, if you have small children, it probably is – then there will be a lot of Lego around.

 Mainly on the floor, waiting for a parent’s foot to tread on it.

 To try and avoid this potential underfoot catastrophe, we’ve recently made a portable Duplo and Lego table.
 Here’s how…

 Lego and Duplo are brilliant, arent they?
-The endless possibilities of hours of play, how bright, unisex and colourful it is, I could go on, as our supplies do – which means we’re always in need of new ways to store it.
+The endless possibilities of hours of play, how bright, unisex and colourful it is, I could go on, as our supplies do.

 Our stool / Lego table is just at the right height for them to sit at.
 Happily, for hours.

 We were sent the stool from GLTC as part of our role on the testing team (it costs around £68 but is currently reduced in the sale).